guitheengineer/Twitter-Trending/README.md

 # Twitter-Trending

-Made with ReactJS, it's an web that app fetches data from Twitter API and display them as a simple list.
+Made with ReactJS, it's an web that app fetches data from Twitter API and display them as a simple list. <br />
 It's possible to search for the topics by country.

 ![Preview image](https://github.com/gsdeveloper/Twitter-Trending/blob/master/preview%20(1).png)